yadavsudhir405/refactoring/src/chapter-01/take-away.md

 3) Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.

-4) After extracting to function, look for any quick and easy things that can be done to exracted function.
+4) After extracting to function, look for any quick and easy things that can be done to extracted function.
 For example: rename some variables that makes them clear.
-For example variale that is getting returned from function can be named as result so that I always know its role.
+For example variable that is getting returned from function can be named as result so that I always know its role.

 5) When programming, follow the camping rule: Always leave the code base healthier than when you found it.

 6) The true test of good code is how easy it is to change it.

+7) Try to replace conditional logic by polymorphism.

 **Used refactoring techniques:**